 Since $\hat{g}_{\mu\nu}$ is defined by the gauge field, it changes under the SU(2)$\times$U(1) gauge transformation as

 which is the same as the infinitesimal coordinate transformation of the classical Minkowski metric $\eta_{\mu\nu}$ under the identification $\delta x^\mu=-\theta^\mu/\phi_0$.
-This observation suggests that if we formulate spontaneous Lorentz violation of the massive SU(2) gauge theory to be general coordinate invariant in the quantum spacetime defined by $\hat{g}_{\mu\nu}$, the broken gauge symmetry will recover and the massive gauge bosons will return massless.
-In fact, the mass term of the gauge field is transformed under the quantum spacetime into the mass term of the scalar field:
+This observation suggests that if we formulate spontaneous Lorentz violation of the massive SU(2) gauge theory to be in general coordinate invariant in the quantum spacetime defined by $\hat{g}_{\mu\nu}$, the broken gauge symmetry will recover and the massive gauge bosons will return massless.
+In fact, the mass term of the gauge boson is transformed under the quantum spacetime into the mass term of the scalar boson,

-which shows that Lorentz invariance recovers also in the extended sense.
+which is Lorentz invariant in the extended sense.

-The formulae in differential geometry are not altered whether the vierbein and the metric tensor are composed of the gauge field or not.
+The formulas in differential geometry are not altered whether the vierbein and the metric tensor are composed of the gauge field or not.
 In the quantum geometry, the covariant derivative for the general coordinate transformation and that for the local Lorentz transformation are obtainable by replacing $g_{\mu\nu}$ and $e_{\mu\alpha}$ by $\hat{g}_{\mu\nu}$ and $\hat{e}_{\mu\alpha}$, respectively:

-In accordance with the definition by Weinberg\cite{Weinberg2}, the covariant derivative for $\hat{e}_\mu{}^\alpha$ in (\ref{LLC}) does not contain the local Lorentz connection $\hat{\omega}_{\mu\alpha\beta}$.
+In accordance with the definition by Weinberg\cite{Weinberg1}, the covariant derivative for $\hat{e}_\mu{}^\alpha$ in (\ref{LLC}) does not contain the local Lorentz connection $\hat{\omega}_{\mu\alpha\beta}$.

 The covariant derivative for a spinor field requires the spin connection $\hat{\omega}_\mu$.
 In the case of a Weyl spinor $\varphi$, it is expressible in terms of $\hat{\omega}_{\mu\alpha\beta}$ as

 where the four component Pauli matrices $\sigma^\alpha$ and $\bar{\sigma}^\alpha$ are defined by